5 Things Women Who Lift Should Be Doing (But Most Aren’t) in

 Recovery is where the magic happens.
 Many women don’t realize how much they need to rest and refuel to see the best results from their training.
 Proper nutrition and recovery can make the difference between progress and burnout.

-How to Do It:
+How to do it:

 • Aim for at least 7–8 hours of quality sleep each night.

-• Make sure you’re eating enough protein—aim for about 0.8-1 gram per pound of body weight daily to support muscle growth.
+• Make sure you’re eating enough protein — aim for about 0.8–1 gram per pound of body weight daily to support muscle growth.

 • Incorporate recovery techniques like foam rolling, stretching, and active rest days to keep your body feeling good.

 Coach Rob’s Tip: Try adding a magnesium supplement to your routine to support muscle recovery, reduce soreness, and improve sleep quality.
-And don’t forget to hydrate—water is essential for muscle function and recovery!
+And don’t forget to hydrate — water is essential for muscle function and recovery.

 Conclusion

 Lifting weights is one of the best things you can do for your body and mind.
-By focusing on these five training tips, you’ll not only get stronger but also feel more confident in your training.
+By focusing on these five training tips, you’ll not only get stronger, but also feel more confident in your training.
 Remember, progress takes time, so be patient and stay consistent.

 Keep lifting heavy, stay strong, and never stop challenging yourself.